The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 • Your school's authorized pickup list, updated with everyone on your roster

 The High Country Moms Squad recommends starting by offering help first: "Let your neighbors know you have children and are always happy to help in a pinch."
 This establishes reciprocity from the start.
-Research from CarpooltoSchool shows that "every 10 minutes of additional commuting time is correlated with a 10% lower level of social connectedness."
-Building your carpool roster is not just logistics.
-It is community infrastructure.

 Step 4: Create your fallback protocol